 Other countries have their official definitions of a rare disease.

 In the European Union, a rare disease is defined when it affects fewer than 1 in 2,000 people.

 There may be more than 7,000 rare diseases.

-The total number of Americans living with a rare disease is estimated at between 25-30 million.
+The total number of Americans living with a rare disease is 25-30 million.

 Click on the following link to find Autoimmune Disease Resources.

 The Autoimmune Disease Resources are from the American Autoimmune Related Diseases and the National Institutes of Health.

 You may also find Patient Assisting Organization Patient Resources helpful.

 HypoGal shares her health references and shortcuts to living with a chronic illness on her HypoGal Blog.

 Please Like, HypoGal on FaceBook.